 In the fight against climate change, the Bay Area has two important responsibilities.
-First, we must reduce our carbon emissions through better regional planning and smart changes to local policies.
-Second, we must prepare for some inevitable environmental change: extreme heat, sea level rise, less water and more severe storms.
-SPUR's research and recommendations are laying part of the groundwork for how local governments can begin planning for both of these challenges.
+We must reduce our carbon emissions through better regional planning, and we must prepare for some inevitable environmental change.
+SPUR's research and recommendations are laying the groundwork for how local governments can plan for both of these challenges.

 This initiative is generously supported by grants from the Urban Land Institute and San Francisco Foundation.

-Lead staff: Laura Tam, Sustainable Development Policy Director, firstname.lastname@example.org
+Lead staff: Laura Feinstein, Sustainable Development Policy Director, firstname.lastname@example.org

 The Bay Area is both a treasured place and a hazardous environment where flooding, wildfires and earthquakes are common today.
 These hazards are likely to become more frequent, larger and more damaging as climate change puts the region’s people, built environment and natural habitats at risk.
 As a region exposed to multiple hazards, how can we manage for all of them at the same time? geographic areas that share common physical characteristics and adaptation strategies.